ronzeiller/resourcespace_get_resources/README.md

 # resourcespace_get_resources
-Resourcespace Plugin to get rersources by Collections including writing of metadata Tested for versions 7.1 and 7.2
+Resourcespace Plugin to get rersources by Collections including writing of metadata Tested with versions 7.1 and 7.2

 What it is: